KaiFormosa/Data_Warehouse_Concepts_Design_and_Data_Integration/README.md

 # Data Warehouse Concepts, Design and Data Integration

 This repository is a project portfolio for the "Data Warehouse Concepts, Design and Data Integration" certification program by Coursera.
-This course prepares students with the design experience, software background, and organizational context to succeed with data warehouse development projects.
-Through this course, students learn to:
+This program is part 2 of the "Data Warehousing for Business Intelligence" Specialization which prepares students with the design experience, software background, and organizational context to succeed with data warehouse development projects.
+Through this program, students learn to:

 - Evaluate an organization for data warehouse maturity and business architecture alignment
 - Create a data warehouse design and reflect on alternative design methodologies and design goals